Head of the Laboratory of Experimental Ecology

 David Boukal, Biology Centre CAS: ecological modelling

-Phillip Staniczenko, SESYNC, University of Maryland, USA: network structure modelling
+Phillip Staniczenko, City University of New York, USA: network structure modelling

 Matt Buffington, USDA: parasitic wasp taxonomy